 Functionality of those removed plugins compensated in 5 different ways which are explained with examples in the current article.

-1. Site Kit by Google → Web service Google Search Console
+- Site Kit by Google → Web service Google Search Console, Super Page Cache for Cloudflare → Cache Rules directly set up on Cloudflare website.

 At the end we were able to reduce memory usage of plugins by 61%.
 And what is more important after removing those plugins our website feels a lot more responsive and fast in the front end and in the admin area (backend).